T. Schreiber Studio Honorary Council

 Kathleen McHugh is a native New Yorker, graduate of St. John’s University (BA English), lives in Yorkville, NYC, and for 20 years has owned and run an Information Technology staffing firm, East End Resources Inc. She has two daughters, Maeve and Sinead, who are the joy of her life, and who share her love of theater, travel, and the arts in general.
 She serves on two other boards, the New York chapter of the TechServe Alliance, a national association of IT firms, and The W Connection, a national support group for widows.

 Kannan Menon is a playwright, formerly a director and actor.
-In his spare time, he works as an attorney for a bank.
+In his spare time, he works as an attorney with a small investment banking firm.
 Studied with Terry in the late seventies.
 Had a memorable time traveling with Terry and Sally on the East Coast of Malaysia (where Kannan is from).
 His play, At a Plank Bridge, was produced in New York in 2003, and has also been produced in Malaysia and Singapore during the last four years.
 His adaptation of Alice in Wonderland was also produced at the Edinburgh Fringe Festival in 2009.
-He also serves on the Finance and Marketing Committees of the T. Schreiber Board of Directors.